Learn how to freeze tofu, for a delicious crumbly texture that’s perfect for tacos! Then go and make these scrumptious tofu tacos!

 - 3 garlic cloves, minced

-- 1 lb. frozen and thawed extra firm tofu
+- 1 (14 ounce) package extra firm tofu, frozen and thawed

 - 1/4 cup tomato sauce

-- Heat oil in large skillet over medium-high heat.
-Add onion and sautee until soft, about 5 minutes.
+- Heat the oil in large skillet over medium-high heat.
+Add onion and sauté until soft, about 5 minutes.
+Add the garlic and sauté another minute, until very fragrant.

-- Divide mixture into taco shells and top with fixings.
+- Divide the mixture into taco shells and top with toppings of choice.